DynastyElvis/Instagram-Clone/README.md

 ## User Story

-* View different photos that interest them
+* Sign in to the application to start using.
-* Click a single image to expand it and view the details of that photo
+* Upload a pictures to the application.
-* Search for different categories
+* Search for different users using their usernames.
-* Copy a link to the photo to share with my friends.
+* See your profile with all your pictures.
-* View photos based on the location they were taken.
+* Follow other users and see their pictures on my timeline.

 [Go Back to the top](#Instagram-Clone)